xxy130330/react_prototypes/PROJECT_README.md

 - for an example, see <a target="_blank" href="result/React App.html">
 - a css file has already been provided.
 Feel free to modify it to suite your needs
+- MAKE SURE to do 'npm install' in your project folder before you start to code, then run 'npm start'
 ### scope

 - Create a header